Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection

 \subsection{Updated Task-specific Traces Learning}

-In the original Forensics Adapter, the blending boundary is learned as an effective indicator specific to face forgery.
-By incorporating textual modality, this learning process can be updated to a new form, taking full advantage of the localized evidence described in Sec.~\ref{sec:Forgery-aware Prompt}.
-That is, we utilize the mask indicating the forged regions instead of the blending boundary mask (see Fig.~\ref{fig:fa++-pipeline} (left)).
-In comparison, this introduces more local guidance, and meanwhile, can implicitly reflect the blending boundary as well.
-Thus, the objective can be simply updated as
+{In the original Forensics Adapter, the blending boundary is learned as an effective indicator specific to face forgery.
+By incorporating textual modality, this learning process is updated to better exploit the localized evidence described in Sec.~\ref{sec:Forgery-aware Prompt}.
+Specifically, we utilize the forged-region mask instead of the blending-boundary mask (see Fig.~\ref{fig:fa++-pipeline} (left)).
+Unlike the sparse blending-boundary supervision, which is easily dominated by non-boundary regions, this region-level supervision is spatially denser and covers a larger manipulated area, while still implicitly reflecting the blending boundary.
+Therefore, the masking strategy in the original Masked Blending Boundary Learning is no longer required, and the objective can be updated as}

 where $\bm{\mathcal{M}}'_{\rm fr}$ denotes the mask of forged regions, and $\bm{\mathcal{M}}_{\rm fr}$ is the predicted result equivalent to $\bm{\mathcal{M}}_{\rm bb}$ in Eq.~\eqref{eq:bb}.
 Together with the previously defined losses, the final loss is expressed as: